On 19 November, we commemorate the anniversary of Abraham Lincoln’s Gettysburg Address in 1863.

 - There is a double contrast in this sentence: “The world will little note, nor long remember what we say here” / “but it can never forget what they did here.”

 - Note the appeal to something larger.
 It is not the United States that will never forget, but the entire world.

 - Ironically, Lincoln was wrong on this point.
-Not only have his words been remembered to this day, they will continue to be remembered in the future.
+Not only do we remember his words to this day, we will continue to remember them in the future.